German submarine U-972: Patrol and loss

 During her active service, U-972 made one patrol.
 She left Kiel on 30 November 1943 with 49 crew members and made her way to her operational area in the North Atlantic.
 Her patrol lasted 16 days before U-972 sent her last radio message on 15 December 1943 from approx. position in the North Atlantic.
 The submarine was ordered to operate with several wolfpacks during the following weeks and was only reported missing on 1 February 1944 when it failed to arrive at Brest.
 The submarine was lost with all hands and her wreck has yet to be found.

-There is much speculation surrounding the loss of the U-972, it is reported that she was sunk by one of her own circling T5 torpedoes.
-But now it is believed she was sunk by Allied warships.
+There is much speculation surrounding the loss of U-972, including that she was sunk by one of her own circling T5 torpedoes or by Allied warships.
 This was her first and only patrol during World War II.
 The real reason of her sinking is still unknown as her last resting place remains lost.